vinay-maruri/data-pipeline-CMU/README.md

 Instructions to run:

 - Create a database connection using the server account credentials provided to you.
 You will need to create a separate credentials.py file and store your username/password there.
 You will also have to make sure that youre connected to a DB that you can access.
+- Run load-scorecard and/or load-ipeds before load-schema.

 - To load the college scorecard data:
 - - 1 argument to pass